Race Prediction – how fast should you run?

 New runners often find that they can perform well in one race distance pretty quickly but may take a few goes running a different distance before they really learn how to run it.
 This is very common for your first marathon.
 In this case it’s best to be conservative, enjoy it, and you’ll always get a Personal Best for your first one anyway.
 Hopefully you’ll have a good experience with your brilliant pacing and come back for more!

 A prediction isn’t a golden ticket to that PB you’ve always wanted.
 It presumes you continue to be fit and carry on training.
 You can’t just plug in a time, admire the prediction and put your feet up!
 So keep going, with the added motivation of that predicted time you could get!

 The million dollar question!
 Below is a table of quite conservative estimates of marathon times from half marathon times.

 For more accurate predictions based on what you’ve already run, check out some online calculators.
 The Fetch marathon predictor works off half marathon time and the Fetch race predictor calculates any distance off any other distance race time.
 These are based off evidence of real runners’ performances over a range of times, rather than pure stats or elite performances only, and both link to other calculators if you’d like to investigate further.

 A final word of caution.
 Not everyone will fit these perfectly.
 I personally don’t think I fit the calculators, and tend to run better over longer distances than my shorter distance results predict.
 So use them as a guide but don’t feel limited by them.

-So good luck, enjoy it and I hope you run a PB!
+So good luck, enjoy it and I hope you run a PB / PR!
 Let me know how you get on and ask any questions in the comments below.

 To support runners taking on a race, see Good Luck cards & gifts